 Child protection programs

-The government is investing in services to ensure children and young people are protected from abuse and neglect, and have the best possible lives including:
+In the 2018-2019 budget, we have invested in services in regional and metropolitan areas to ensure children and young people are protected from abuse and neglect, and have the best possible lives including:

 What can you do?